opf/openproject/doc/subversion_and_git_integration.md

 This script has been integrated into OpenProject.
 Please remove any existing cronjobs that still use this script.

-To convert repositories previously created by reposman.rb into managed repositories, use the following command:
+If you want to convert existing repositories previously createed (by reposman.rb or manually) into managed repositories, use the following command:

-    $ bundle exec rake scm:migrate:reposman[URL prefix (, URL prefix, ...)]
+    $ bundle exec rake scm:migrate:managed[URL prefix (, URL prefix, ...)]

 Where URL prefix denotes a common prefix of repositories whose status should be upgraded to `:managed`.
 Example: